 The type of floor and foam you have will also have a big impact on how long your floor exercise lasts.
 Spring floors will last longer than foam block floors.
 Fiberglass coated wood panels will last longer than standard plywood.

 The foam you use on your floor will make the biggest difference on how long your floor feels springy.
 You have the choice of one of the following types of foam to put on top of your floor deck:

 1-3/8” Cross-Link Foam

 The thicker foam is going to last longer, and either the TriLam or the QuadLam is going to last longer than the Cross-Link Foam.
 The Cross-Link foam is less expensive, but over time will break down faster and leave you with those dreaded “dead-spots” in the floor.

 You should regularly walk across every part of your floor, particularly the diagonals and the corners, to feel for any dead or separated spots in the foam and/or broken boards.
 Be sure to replace or repair these as soon as you find them.

 Though, I am not aware of any objective data substantiating it, I can say from personal experience as a competitive gymnast that “yes,” a floor that is older with worn-out or old foam is definitely harder on a gymnast’s body.
 I definitely had more pain in my lower back and, in particular, my ankles when tumbling on a worn-out floor.
+I took the advice of the website which helps people with injuries to ease the pain.
 So, personally, I think that making sure your floor exercise is in tip-top shape could help to reduce the number of injuries your gymnasts experience on this event.